-I am a professor for information security and networks at Worms University of Applied Sciences and also affiliated with Fraunhofer FKIE (Bonn) and Cleopa (near Berlin).
+I am a professor of information security and computer networks at Worms University of Applied Sciences (also part of the Centre for Technology Transfer and Telecommunications) and also affiliated with Fraunhofer FKIE (Bonn) and Cleopa (near Berlin).
 I received my PhD in 2013 from the University of Hagen.
-Aged 17, I started to write books (sold ~60,000 printed+electronic copies so far and counted 30,000 free downloads of my older editions).
+Aged 17, I started writing books (sold ~60,000 printed+electronic copies so far and counted 30,000 free downloads of my older editions).
 A list of my ~100 publications can be found here.
 There is also a list of selected talks.

 Some of my key publications are on information hiding taxonomy/patterns , creativity evaluation in infosec , information hiding methodology , traffic normalization/wardens [4, 5] and covert channel optimization [6, 7].